alephium/docs/docs/dapps/build-dapp-from-scratch.md

 Once the above command succeeds, you will notice that a new folder called `artifacts` was created.
 It contains several files related to your contract.
 For example, `artifacts/ts/TokenFaucet.ts` produces lots of helper functions like `at`, `fetchState`, `call*`, etc, as well as many test functions.

 ## Test your contract
-The SDK provides unit test functionalities, which call the contract by sending a transaction, but instead of changing the blockchain state, it returns the new contract state, transaction outputs, and events.
+The SDK provides a unit test framework, which allows the test case to interact with the contract without changing the blockchain state.
+Instead, it returns the new contract state, transaction outputs, and events for verification.

 Install the test framework: